ARMmbed/yotta/docs/reference/config.md

 ---

 # Configuration System Reference

-**NOTE: The configuration system is currently experimental.
-Some of the behaviour described below may change in backwards-icompatible ways with minor updates to yotta.**

 yotta provides a flexible configuration system that can be used to control how modules are built based on information provided by [target descriptions](/tutorial/targets.html), optionally extended by a `config.json`